sequelize/sequelize/docs/getting-started.md

 npm install --save sequelize
 ```

-You also have to install manually the driver for the database of your choice:
+You'll also have to manually install the driver for your database of choice:

 ```sh
 # One of the following: